 The Central Bank of Cyprus (CBC) sets and monitors capital requirements for the Bank.
 The prescribed minimum capital adequacy ratios expressed as ratios of eligible capital to risk-weighted assets.
 Over and above the minimum Total Capital ratio of 8,0%, the Bank must maintain the required by the Law combined buffer, amounted to 2,5%.
 Furthermore, the CBC has discretion to impose additional capital requirements under Pillar 2 based on the conclusions of the Supervisory Review and Evaluation Process (SREP).
-Accordingly, the CBC communicated to the Bank on 8.2.2023 a Pillar 2 requirement of 5,50%.
+Accordingly, the CBC communicated to the Bank on 8.2.2023 a Pillar 2 requirement of 5,50%, which can be made up in the form of 56,25% of CET1 capital and 75% of Tier 1 as a minimum.